For Newcomers Renting in Canada, Here's What You Need to Know

 Furnished or unfurnished

-Most rentals in Canada come unfurnished, and often there is a substantial price difference between the two types of rentals.
+Most rentals in Canada are unfurnished, and there is often a substantial price difference between the two types of rentals.

 With the usual unfurnished rental, necessities such as towels, bedding, pots, pans, silverware, etc. are your responsibility, not to mention the decorations and furniture.